 - There’s an insider group for parents who have young children

 - There are regular competitions customers can enter in hopes of winning a grand prize

 The Time to Start Planning Is Now

 If you wish to retain your customers as a pharmacy chain or drugstore, then you need to act quickly.
-For more information on running a successful loyalty program, check out our ebook.
-We also love sharing our knowledge, so feel free to book a demo and we’ll show how our loyalty platform can work for your business.
+We love sharing our knowledge, so feel free to book a demo or send and RFP and we’ll show how our loyalty platform can work for your business.